International-Data-Spaces-Association/IDS-RAM_4_0/documentation/2_Context_of_the_International_Data_Spaces/2_x_Privacy_in_the_Connected_World.md

 intra-company work council, which has to be involved whenever data is collected and possible surveillance scenarios emerge.

 Secondly, protecting the privacy of the workforce also protects the customers.
-As an example: a military camp has been discovered in the internet only because the location of fitness trackers of the employees have been mapped to a card.
+As an example: a military camp has been discovered in the internet only because the location of fitness trackers of the employees have been mapped to a card [reference required](#).
 The regular updates showed the running path in the midst of a forest, where usually no such activities would take place.
 In addition in cybersecurity settings operators of service providers usually have access to the data of the customer.
 Protecting the privacy of the workforce minimizes the impact of potential fraud or blackmailing.
 Furthermore good security practices like four-eye principle and separation